iterative/dvc.org/content/docs/start/index.md

 ## Where To Go Next

-Picking a page from the list above, left-side navigation, or just click `NEXT` below!
+Pick a page from the list above, the left-side navigation bar, or just click `NEXT` below!